21 Feb 2025·Department for Environment, Food and Rural Affairs·Answered

 3 Feb 2025·Department for Environment, Food and Rural Affairs·Answered

-AskedFood and Rural Affairs, what assessment his Department has made on the potential impact of infiltration on sewage in Devon.
+AskedFood and Rural Affairs, what information his Department holds on the number and proportion of homes that use a (a) combined and (b) segregated sewerage system in Devon.